deitch/jstree-grid/README.md

 HTML
 ----
-Note that the data in each cell is treated as html content for the span, rather than raw text.
+Note that the data in each cell is treated as HTML content for the span, rather than raw text.
 You can use HTML in any cell, except for the base tree node cell, which follows jstree rules.